Industry Federation of the State of Rio de Janeiro: History

 FIRJAN was founded in 1975, but its history dates back to earlier decades.
 In December 1941, the Industrial Unions Federation in Federal District (FSIDF) had to adapt itself to new provisions of the corporate system of Estado Novo regime, and was renamed Industry Federation of Rio de Janeiro (FIRJ), keeping the goal of bringing together unions of the industrial group.
 At that time, Rio was the capital of Brazil.

 Over the next thirty years, the name would change three more times: the first change was in 1958 for Industry Federation of the Federal District (FIDF).
-Then in 1960, when the federal capital was moved to Brasilia and a new federative unit was created, it became Industry Federation of the State of Guanabara (FIEGA).
+Then in 1960, when the federal capital was moved to Brasília and a new federative unit was created, it became Industry Federation of the State of Guanabara (FIEGA).
 And finally, in 1975 - when the Federation of Industries of the State of Guanabara (FIEGA) merged with the Industry Federation of the State of Rio de Janeiro (FIERJ) - the new entity was renamed Industry Federation of the State of Rio de Janeiro (FIRJAN), a name that is maintained until today.

 The FIRJAN System only came to be implanted in 1994, gathering FIRJAN, CIRJ and related entities SESI Rio, SENAI Rio and IEL Rio.